Philadelphia Giants (1902-1911)

 Public Domain Image

 The Philadelphia Giants were a Negro baseball team that played from 1902 to 1911.
 From 1904 to 1909 they were one of the strongest pre-Negro League teams in black baseball, winning five eastern championships in six years 1904-07.
-In 1902, Harry A. Smith, a former baseball player and writer for the Philadelphia Tribune, a black newspaper, visualized the concept of organizing a baseball team and approach H. Walter “Slick” Schlichter a white American sports executive, sportswriter, who wrote for the Philadelphia Evening Item, a daily newspaper, for financial support.
+In 1902, Harry A. Smith, a former baseball player and writer for the Philadelphia Tribune, a black newspaper, visualized the concept of organizing a baseball team and approached H. Walter “Slick” Schlichter, a white American sports executive, sportswriter, who wrote for the Philadelphia Evening Item, a daily newspaper, for financial support.
 Sol White, an influential figure in Negro baseball, was hired as captain of the newly established Giants and was immediately given the responsibility of player recruitment.
 Smith, Schlichter, and White built the Philadelphia Giants into one of the strongest baseball teams in the country.

 Sol White played shortstop and manage the team.
 For their first season, he recruited several star players for the team including Clarence Williams, Frank Grant, and John Nelson.
 In 1903, White brought Harry Buckner, William Binga, Robert Footes, Bill Monroe, and John W. Patterson onto the team.
 Schlichter arranged for the Philadelphia Giants team to play in the major league Columbia Park while the white baseball team, the Philadelphia Athletics, were on the road.
 Throughout the season the Giants issued challenges to the Cuban X-Giants to compete in a Negro league championship series, but the Cuban X-Giants declined.
 The first season of the Philadelphia Giants ended with a two-game series against the American League champion Philadelphia Athletics, who won both games.